104 N Trinity, Decatur TX 76234 (940) 627-4427

 #6 Use your Realtor’s® knowledge

-Your Realtor® is trained in all aspects of
+Your Realtor® is trained in all aspects of real estate, including understanding

-neighborhoods of the city in which they
+supply and demand, economics, and the neighborhoods of the city in which they

 practice.
-A professional Realtor® can do
+A professional Realtor® can do much of the work for you, by reviewing

-and making an informed match.
-A comprehensive knowledge of the available homes
+your needs, reviewing available properties, and making an informed match.
+A

-in your neighborhood is one of your Realtor’s® strongest assets.
+your Realtor’s® strongest assets.
 With the aid of

-computerized systems, a Realtor® is notified within hours when a home becomes
+computerized systems, a Realtor® is notified

 #7 Pay attention to red flags

-When evaluating a home, be sure you know the difference between acceptable and
+When evaluating a home, be sure you know the difference between acceptable

-unacceptable problems.
+and unacceptable problems.
 Cosmetic items like peeling paint, worn carpeting, or

-unattractive wallpaper can be easily remedied, and can be used as negotiation items,
+unattractive wallpaper can be easily remedied, and can be used as negotiation

-as there will be costs involved in updating the home.
+items, as there will be costs involved in updating the home.

 Major problems, however, are clearly red flags.
 Look for items such as major